netgvarun2012/VirtualTherapist/README.md

 https://github.com/netgvarun2012/VirtualTherapist/assets/93938450/ce71ea03-3fe1-46eb-a7d2-36676860fc6c

 # Setup and Requirements <a id="installation"></a>
-For a list of required linux packages see the *packages.txt* or just install them all at once using pip.
+For a list of required linux (debian/ubuntu based) packages see the *packages.txt* or just install them all at once using pip.
 ```
-sudo apt install packages.txt
+sudo apt-get install $(cat packages.txt)
 ```

 For a list of required python packages see the *requirements.txt*